vaishnu7/vaishnu7/README.md

 # Hi 👋 I am Vaishnu and welcome to my Profile

 ## 🔮 Know about me
-📚 _I am a PhD student in Engineering Mathematics at University of Bristol funded by EPSRC DTP.
+📚 _I am a PhD student in Engineering Mathematics at The University of Bristol funded by EPSRC DTP.
 I did Integrated MSc. in Mathematics and Computing from Birla Institute of Technology, Mesra and I also have PG Cert. in Mathematics from the University of Glasgow_

 ### 🔭 Work in progress
 - Synthetic biology and control theory under the guidence of [Dr. Lucia Marucci](https://www.bristol.ac.uk/people/person/Lucia-Marucci-8de3a95c-6f5e-4c4a-9850-cba01fd70edd/)